AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 **Implementation**: Service layer designed and implemented but not yet integrated into the main application.

-**Reasoning**: The service layer demonstrates proper architectural design and dependency injection patterns.
+**Reasoning**: The service layer demonstrates proper architectural design and dependency injection patterns, following clean architecture principles (Martin, 2017).
 While not yet integrated, it provides a foundation for future refactoring and shows understanding of layered architecture principles.

 ---